Showing Collections: 1 - 10 of 10

 Abstract Manuscript of Olds' reminiscences of young woman-hood in Tuolumne County, California in the 1890s and homesteading and school teaching at Pyramid Lake, ca. 1908-1931.

-Abstract Biographies of women residents of White Pine County, Nevada, including the legend of Mary Stanton, a Shoshone Indian woman healer.
+Overview Elizabeth Stark was a member of the American Association of University Women, which was the sponsor of this women's history project.
+The collection contains biographies of women residents of White Pine County, Nevada, including the legend of Mary Stanton, a Shoshone Indian woman healer.

 - Davis, Nellie Verrill Mighels 1